Financial Aid Updates and Information

 If you have previously utilized federal loans at Wesley for your current active doctoral program, your conditions match the legacy criteria:

 If your term consists of 3 credits and full-time enrollment requires 6 credits, you would hold a 50% enrollment status.
-Your calculated maximum limit for the term would be $20,500 × 0.50 = $10,250 (minus any applicable scholarships or alternative institutional grants).
+Your calculated maximum limit for the term would be $20,500 × 0.50 = $10,250.
+However, this is not a complete example.
+Prorated amounts are based on the number of credits enrolled (or anticipated for the full academic year).

 Need Guidance Navigating These Changes?